Lima Memorial Health System Logo

 Treatment

-The acute phase and reactivated Chagas disease should be treated.
+The acute phase of reactivated Chagas disease should be treated.
 Infants born with the infection should also be treated.

 Treating the chronic phase is recommended for children and most adults.
 Adults with chronic phase Chagas disease should talk to their health care provider to decide whether treatment is needed.

-Two drugs are used to treat this infection: benznidazole and nifurtimox.
+Two medicines are used to treat this infection: benznidazole and nifurtimox.

-Both drugs often have side effects.
+Both medicines often have side effects.
 The side effects may be worse in older people.
 They may include:

 • Headaches and dizziness